 How long does it take to complete the milk ladder?

 It depends!
-Be prepared for it to take some time though.
-Most of the milk ladder steps are split into two stages, making 20 stages altogether.
-If you raced through with no setbacks it could take about two and a half months altogether.
-In reality it will usually take longer because children do get ill, and there will be times when you are too busy.
+But it might take longer than you think.
+In the 12-step ladder, some steps actually have two stages, making 20 stages altogether.
+If you raced through with no setbacks it could take about two and a half months in total.
+In reality it will usually take longer because children do get ill, and there will be times when you have other priorities.

-Your child might refuse to eat the food the first time it is offered, which can also slow things down.
+Your child might refuse to eat the food the first time you offer it to them, which can also slow things down.
 It can be helpful to eat dairy-free versions of foods like yogurt, cheese, pancakes, shepherd’s pie and so on as part of your normal routine, to make the transition easier.
 Some children may need to see you eating a new food a few times before they are willing to try it themselves.
 Don’t put pressure on them, just keep offering the food.
 If they still refuse to eat the food, try an alternative that is at the same step of the ladder.
-You can find more on alternatives at each step of the milk ladder in my book, The Busy Parent’s Guide to Food Allergies.
+Scroll to the bottom for a free download listing all the alternative foods for each stage!

 What if my child has a reaction?